Cut off from the world, an Indian island remains a mystery

 - Homeless Samaritan tale raised $400K.
 Police say it's a lie

+Scholars believe the Sentinelese migrated from Africa roughly 50,000 years ago, but most details of their lives remain completely unknown.

-“What language they speak, how old it is, it’s anybody’s guess,” said professor Anvita Abbi, a linguist at New Delhi’s Jawaharlal Nehru University who has spent decades studying the tribal languages of India’s Andaman and Nicobar islands.
+“We do not even know how many of them are there,” said Anvita Abbi, who has spent decades studying the tribal languages of India’s Andaman and Nicobar islands.
 North Sentinel is an outpost of the island chain, which is far closer to Myanmar and Thailand than to mainland India.
+Estimates on the group’s size range from a few dozen to a few hundred.

+“What language they speak, how old it is, it’s anybody’s guess,” Abbi said.
 “Nobody has access to these people.”

 And, she said, that’s how it should be.